giacomomarchioro/pyIIIFpres/README.md

 **NOTE: This is NOT a reference implementation.
 Pull requests and issues are welcome!**

 ## Installation
-The library uses only standard libraries and can be installed using `pip`:
+The library uses only standard libraries and can be installed using `pip`.

+Stable version:

+    pip install pyIIIFpres==0.1.1

+Development :

     pip install git+https://github.com/giacomomarchioro/pyIIIFpres